-The settings assigned to an eDirectory user are not applied on the device where the user has logged in exist in different contexts of the eDirectory tree.
+The settings assigned to an eDirectory user are not applied on the device where the user has logged in in different contexts of the eDirectory tree.

-Possible Cause: Two or more eDirectory users with the same username and password might

-Explanation: When an eDirectory user specifies the username and password to log in to a device, a user with the same username and password but located in a different context of the eDirectory tree might be logged in to the device and the settings of this user are applied on the device.
+Possible Cause: Two or more eDirectory users with the same username and password might exist device, a user with the same username and password but located in a different context of the eDirectory tree might be logged in to the device and the settings of this user are applied on the device.
 This is because the login GINA is contextless.